BOTANICAL NAME: Spathiphyllum

 WATERING: Keep moist to wet, depending on light.
 Tends to brown at tips of leaves if kept constantly wet.
 Recovers well after drying out.

-CLEANING: Keep free of dust – light oil polish if no direct sunlight on leaves.
+CLEANING: Keep free of dust – leaf shine if no direct sunlight on leaves.

 FERTILISING: Rarely required in interiorscape.